Oliver (Olly) Downs, PhD

 (206) 686 3792

-Olly specializes in applying abstract analytical ideas from mathematical, physical and statistical science to problems in the real world; to date this has resulted in 18 US patents pending in the fields of Bayesian Prediction, Statistical Estimation, Outlier Detection, Real-Time GPS Data Processing and Quantum Computing.
+Olly specializes in applying abstract analytical ideas from mathematical, physical and statistical science to problems in the real world and commercializing them into significant businesses; to date this has resulted in 19 US patents pending in the fields of Bayesian Prediction, Statistical Estimation, Outlier Detection, Real-Time GPS Data Processing and 18 granted patents in the fields of Quantum Optimization Algorithms, Dynamic Time Series Prediction, Location-based Data Probes, Anomaly Detection and Scalable Spatial Search.

-Previously, Olly was Principal Scientist at INRIX, the first technology spin-out from Microsoft Research.
-At INRIX, Olly delivered a world-first in the provision of real-time traffic information using a nationwide network of GPS-enabled probe vehicles (named 2007 Breakthrough Technology of the Year by the Washington Software Alliance), and drove the design and architecture of INRIX’ dynamic Bayesian predictive modeling platform for traffic conditions, revolutionizing the traffic information industry worldwide.
+Olly has served in Chief Scientist roles at AdReady, Atigeo and Mindset Media (sold to Meebo, February 2011) and as Director of Research at Pelago (sold to GroupOn, April 2011).
+As Principal Scientist at INRIX, the first technology spin-out from Microsoft Research, Olly delivered a world-first in the provision of real-time traffic information using a nationwide network of GPS-enabled probe vehicles (named 2007 Breakthrough Technology of the Year by the Washington Software Alliance).

-Olly’s work has included pioneering web-facing applications of predictive analytics and probabilistic reasoning for Pelago, Farecast and MSN in addition to offline analytics; including financial mathematics, quantum computing and Bayesian prediction, for L1 Partners, D-Wave Systems, Apollo Data Technologies, Microsoft Research, Barnes & Noble, Knight Ridder, Ryder and IGT.
+Olly’s work has included pioneering web-facing applications of predictive analytics and probabilistic and location-based reasoning for AdReady, Farecast and MSN in addition to offline analytics; including financial mathematics, quantum computing and Bayesian prediction, for Nokia, SiriusXM, Globys, L1 Partners, D-Wave Systems, Apollo Data Technologies, Microsoft Research, Barnes & Noble, Knight Ridder, Ryder and IGT.

 Olly has also spent time in research roles at Microsoft Research and Bell Labs.